Lobaro/docs/docs/dashboard/index.md

 // To start a new message, pass a new cacheKey var joined = Parser.joinPartial(bytes, cacheKey);

-// Clears all data behin a cache key and returns the joined parts that were added before var joined = Parser.clearPartial(cacheKey);
+// Clears all data with the given cacheKey
+// returns the joined parts that were added by joinPartial before var joined = Parser.clearPartial(cacheKey);
 ```